burukuru/docs/pages/documentation/0-get-started/quickstart-tutorial.md

 compute path from "id1" to "id2" in person, parentship;
 ```

 The above limits the path to blood relations (parent/child relations) thus excludes marriage.
-As a result, the shortest path between the two people is now longer: Barbara Shafner and Jacob J. Niesz are cousins (their mothers, Mary Young and Catherine Young, are sisters, their father being Jacob Young).
+As a result, the shortest path between the two people is now longer: Barbara Shafner and Jacob J. Niesz are cousins (their mothers, Mary Young and Catherine Young, are sisters, with *their* father being Jacob Young).

 ![Shortest path between people](/images/analytics_path_parentship.png)